 And I finally got exasperated and asked myselves, “Why do you keep talking about school?!”

-Of course, no one answered, because… well, I guess that’s a dumb question.
+Of course, no one answered, because… well, I guess because it was a dumb question.
 They were talking about school because they wanted to talk about school.
 Why else?